-As with most titles in the sim category, immersion and realism are core to the experience.
-Beyond that, as an ETS2 player, you likely want to use every piece of hardware and software possible to bring your virtual trucking sim rig to the next level.
+As with most PC simulation game titles, truck simulator immersion and realism are core to the experience.
+Beyond a gaming experience similar to virtual reality, as an ETS2 gamer, you likely want to try as many truck simulator hardware and software apps as possible to bring your virtual trucking sim rig to the next level.

-Adds a Layer of Immersion
+Head Tracking Adds a Layer of Immersion

-On top of playing a truck simulator game with that level of realism, you already add hardware such as steering wheels to further immerse yourself into the experience.
+On top of playing a truck simulator game with that level of realism, you already add truck simulator hardware such as steering wheels to immerse yourself into the experience further.
 Six degrees of freedom Head tracking takes that to the next level.
-With an app that enables you to track your head’s movements like Eyeware Beam (free in beta) or Smoothtrack ($10+), you can freely look around your cab.
+With an app that enables you to track your head’s movements like Eyeware Beam or Smoothtrack ($10+), you can freely look around your cab.

-Even better, you don’t have to miss out on that level of immersion because of motion sickness as one writer described in an American Truck Simulator blog post.
+Even better, you don’t have to miss out on that level of immersion because of motion sickness, as one writer described in an American Truck Simulator blog post.
 With head tracking, you can move your view as much as you like while your Renault T truck is cruising down the road to the black sea without feeling queasy.
 Even better, you can achieve experience for less than you may think.

-Makes Vehicle Handling a Breeze
+Head Tracking Makes Vehicle Handling a Breeze

 Steering wheels, specialized controllers, and mods for PC have come a long way over the years.
 They’ve become so elaborate that their premium ranges have more knobs, buttons, and switches than a studio-grade audio mixer.
 But, that doesn’t mean that they make handling your truck necessarily easier.
 Any situation that requires you to adjust your view with precision can feel awkward and clunky.

-Head tracking alleviates all of that by making the act of handling your virtual heavy vehicle accurate yet straightforward in simulation games.
+Head tracking alleviates all of that by making the act of handling your heavy virtual vehicle accurate yet straightforward in simulation games.
 For instance, when you’re trying to park at your depot in ETS2, you need to do a lot of mirror checks to make sure you don’t back the rig into a wall.
-Using a head tracker app makes that easier because you only need to direct your head towards your mirrors for your view to shift simultaneously.
+Using a head tracker app makes that more manageable because you only need to direct your head towards your mirrors for your view to shift simultaneously.
 What’s more, your head’s movement depends on where your eyes fall, so your in-game camera immediately points where you need it with precision.

 The same goes for turning.
 Especially when you need to take wide hairpins or hard turns, you want your view to be balanced between how much road you see directly in front of you and what’s coming up ahead.
 This technology not only makes that possible effortlessly but also enables you to make micro-adjustments on the fly without a second thought.

-Gives You More Flexibility
+Head Tracking Gives Gamers More Flexibility

-This level of customization can be compelling when you load up your steam account with life simulation games like Euro Truck Simulator 2 or American Truck Simulator counterpart.
+This level of customization can be compelling when you load up your steam account with life simulation games from SCS Software like Euro Truck Simulator 2 or the American Truck Simulator counterpart.
 Typically, you want to dedicate some of those extra controls, such as thumbsticks, to your camera controls.
-By mapping your view controls to a head tracker app, you are instantly given some extra buttons to do as you please.
+By mapping your view controls to a head tracker app, you are instantly given different buttons to do as you please.

 On top of that, you don’t need to concern yourself with using your thumbs to control your view.
 Any aspect of your cab, instruments, and the road ahead and around you is instantly accessible with a turn of your head.
 Whatever camera knob your controller has can be dedicated to something else, such as gear shifting.
-Even if your steering wheel is basic without added frills, 6DOF head tracking enables you to customize your experience without the added cost of buying extras.
+Even if your steering wheel is basic without added frills, 6DoF head tracking enables you to customize your experience without the added cost of buying extras.

-Makes Turning Feel Natural
+Head Tracking Makes Turning Feel Natural

 When we humans steer real cars and trucks, there’s not a more natural movement than using our heads to get a view of what we’re doing.
-Head tracking brings that natural feel to every turn you perform in ETS2 while avoiding the bulky equipment that would otherwise make the delivery experience less authentic.
+Head tracking brings that natural feel to every turn you perform in ETS2 while avoiding the bulky equipment that would make the delivery experience less authentic.

 We covered how these apps can easily make the experience more immersive and flexible, so what’s left is enhancing it with the natural reactions our bodies have when we turn.
 Once you’re hitting that hairpin on a mountain pass in ETS2, you’ll instinctively want to move your head.
-Head tracking takes that reaction and translates it into camera movement that responds to the actual direction you’re looking at.
+Head tracking is one tip that takes that reaction and translates it into camera movement.
+Those movements respond to the direction you’re looking at.
 Because this happens naturally, it only takes a few moments to get used to it.

-Grows on You Quickly
+Head Tracking Grows on You Quickly

 Head tracking aims to leverage your natural inclination to look at things with your eyes and head.
 Once you have your phone or tablet and app set up, it should be a simple case of trying it out in-game until you get the hang of it.
 People in the community feel it merely takes a few seconds to a few minutes to get accustomed to using your natural head movements to direct your camera.

 A common theme among the questions being asked or written about in some of the best simulation games like Euro Truck Simulator 2 guides about head tracking seems to be the degree to which your head needs to move versus losing sight of the screen.
 The good news is that you don’t need to make big sweeping motions to register an input.
-With a bit of experimentation with sensitivity settings and head tracking guides, you can make it so that the registered inputs move as much as you feel comfortable.
+With some experimentation with sensitivity settings and head tracking guides, you can make it so that the registered inputs move as much as you feel comfortable.

 You’ll also want to take note of the six degrees of freedom (6DOF) movements available to you.
 This 6DOF allows you to look in all directions.
 Focus on the transactional envelopes to surge, sway, and heave.
 These are movements involving the different X, Y, and Z-axis.
-On the other hand, rotational envelopes on X, Y, and Z-axis allow for the roll, pitch, and yaw.
+On the other hand, rotational envelopes on the X, Y, and Z-axis allow for the roll, pitch, and yaw.

 Is Head Tracking in Euro Truck Simulator 2 for You?

-The lack of expensive hardware makes it easier to get your NPC drivers to use it too on their deliveries for you.
-Even if you own a premium wheel, there’s likely always some other feature you’d rather control with your thumbs instead of your camera.
+The lack of expensive truck simulator hardware makes it easier to get your NPC drivers to use it on their deliveries.
+Even if you own a premium wheel, there’s likely always some other feature you’d somewhat control with your thumbs instead of your camera.

-Regardless of your reasons for wanting head tracking, it’s become more accessible than ever to add one to your sim racing PC or driving rig.
+Regardless of your reasons for head tracking, it’s become more accessible than ever to add one to your sim racing PC or driving rig.
 Thanks to computer vision algorithms and machine perception AI technology that is not dependent on ARKit, software-based trackers like our Eyeware Beam generate an accurate head pose and eye tracking signal comparable to expensive proprietary devices from Tobii or TrackIR.
 This is what enables a gamer to turn their Face ID supported iPhone or iPad, with a built-in TrueDepth camera, into a reliable, precise, multi-purpose head and eye tracking device for 190+ OpenTrack enabled PC games.